-No open fires useless as part of a working party.
+No open fires usless as part of a working party.

 Members are responsible for clearing any litter from their swims before fishing.

 A locked car park is provided next to the lake.
 Access with a club key.
 Located between Hurst and Charvil.
 To avoid the ford, take the Hurst road behind Twyford train station.
 Take the right hand fork towards Winnersh, then the right hand turn signposted ‘Whistley Mill Lane’.
 Follow the road until you come to the car park and lake on your left hand side.